 Because there’s no way of guaranteeing what bugs and germs collected materials might bring with them, it’s best to sterilize them before putting them in the enclosure.
 Give them a good scrub with water first, then bake them in your oven at 200°F (100°C) for 2-3 hours, depending on size.
 This temperature is too low for anything to catch fire.

 Inspiration for decorating your hognose enclosure

 The best inspiration for decorating your hognose enclosure comes from looking at pictures of their natural habitat.
 Do a Google Image search.
-Check out herping pictures of hognoses found in the wild.
-Watch herping videos — here’s one of some Western hognoses found in my home state!
+Check out herping pictures of hognoses found in the wild on iNaturalist and Flickr.
+Watch herping videos, too!

 - Species of the Heterodon Genus